-Against common opponents — teams both schools have played this season — Bravo actually has the better overall record (a .750 winning percentage, to Alpha’s .571) but Alpha gets the edge because it has the better individual winning percentage against common opponents.
+Against common opponents — teams both schools have played this season — Bravo actually has the better overall record (a .750 winning percentage, to Alpha’s .571) but Alpha gets the edge and one comparison point because it has the better individual winning percentage against common opponents.
 Starting in the 2011-12 season, the common opponent calculation compares the sum of the winning percentages against each opponent, as in this example:

-Thus, Bravo wins this comparison by the score of 4-1, and gets one PWR point.
+Thus, Bravo wins this comparison by the score of 3-2, and gets one PWR point.
 Notice that the final score of the comparison itself doesn’t matter — Bravo gets only one PWR point no matter what the score of the comparison itself is.
 If the overall comparison were tied, the team with the better RPI would receive the PWR point.